Waterfowl

 Ardeola ralloides

 The same size as the frequent cattle egret, it differs from it mainly by its colors, having a blue beak and an ochre back.
-It is a very rare waterfowl of Extremadura, with its main population centres in Orellana, Sierra Brava, Los Canchales, Azud de Badajoz and especially Almaraz.
+Like most of its relatives, it feeds on small fish, invertebrates, amphibians… It is a very rare waterfowl of Extremadura, with its main population centres in Orellana, Sierra Brava, Los Canchales, Azud de Badajoz and especially Almaraz.
+We can observe it from april to september mainly.

 Western cattle egret Bubulcus ibis